RCB vs KKR Dream11 Team Prediction, Fantasy Tips Indian Premier League 2022, Match 06

 RCB vs KKR Indian Premier League 2022 Dream11 Team Prediction

-RCB vs KKR, Royal Challengers Bangalore vs Kolkata Knight Riders Indian Premier League 2022 Fantasy Cricket Hints: Captain, Vice-Captain at Dr. DY Patil Sports Academy, Mumbai at 7:30 PM IST Mar 30 Wednesday:Also Read - LIVE SRH vs RR Cricket Score, Match 5, IPL 2022 : Sunrisers Hyderabad Win Toss, Opt to Field
+RCB vs KKR, Royal Challengers Bangalore vs Kolkata Knight Riders Indian Premier League 2022 Fantasy Cricket Hints: Captain, Vice-Captain at Dr. DY Patil Sports Academy, Mumbai at 7:30 PM IST Mar 30 Wednesday:Also Read - IPL 2022 Points Table After SRH vs RR, Match 5: Rajasthan Royals (RR) Claim Top Spot; Faf du Plessis Has Orange Cap, Kuldeep Yadav With Purple Cap

 Seeking to consolidate their position after a winning start, Kolkata Knight Riders will have their task cut out as they take on a determined Royal Challengers Bangalore in the Indian Premier League here on Wednesday.
-Also Read - SRH vs RR Live Cricket Streaming Indian Premier League 2022: When And Where to Watch Sunrisers Hyderabad vs Rajasthan Royals Stream Live Cricket Match Online And on TV
+Also Read - IPL 2022: Rajasthan Royals Beat Sunrisers Hyderabad By 61 Runs, Sanju Samson and Yuzvendra Chahal Star For RR

 For RCB, skipper Faf Du Plessis is in prime form after he made a scintillating 57-ball 88 and would like to continue in the same vein.
 Opener Anuj Rawat was unable to capitalise on a good start and would be aiming for consistency.